MatthewRizzo/mattrizzo_devops/README.md

 ```
 * Fix installer to rustup -> make it non interactive
 * Add to bootstrap -> add sourcing cargo to bashrc if it doesnt exist already `. "${HOME}/.cargo/env"`
+* Bootstrap add check for poetry -> make sure python 3.10 is installed.
+If not try to install it.
+  * Have script specifically install poetry using python3.10